Bicep Tendon Tear Overview

 - At the elbow joint: A distal biceps tendon rupture is an injury at the elbow joint.
 It most commonly affects middle-aged men and is caused by heavy lifting or sports.
 Most people who suffer from this injury will need to have surgery in order to correct the problem.

-Symptoms associated with a torn biceps tendon include sudden, sharp upper arm pain—sometimes with a noticeable snap or popping sound.
+Symptoms associated with a bicep rupture include sudden, sharp upper arm pain—sometimes with a noticeable snap or popping sound.
 Cramping, bruising, pain and tenderness of the shoulder, biceps and elbow are common.
 In addition, it will most likely be difficult to turn the palm up or down.

 Treatment for a Bicep Tendon Tear